HakiimJ/regional-poverty-volatility/README.md

 ## Repository Structure

 * `scripts/`: Contains the master replication R scripts for data preparation, parametric and non-parametric cross-validation loops, prior sensitivity analysis, and the multi-scenario asymptotic simulation grid.
 Real poverty dataset is stored in the script.
+* `0.
+Real dataset/`: Contains the poverty dataset used.
 * `1.
 Findings/`: Automatically generated directory where the scripts output the tables, predictive distributions, and SHAP summary plots for real data analysis.
 * `2.
 Simulation/`: Automatically generated directory where the scripts output the tables, predictive distributions, and SHAP summary plots for simulation study.